iamonzon/dotfiles/README.md

 # dotfiles
 ### an attempt to sync my cfgs

-Run 'bootstrap.sh' to install all applications
+Run 'bootstrap.sh' to install all applications and apply configs

-Run '.profiles' to copy dotfiles into your profile

-> 'boostrap.sh' runs '.profile' at the end of installation.
+> 'boostrap.sh' runs 'update_local_functions.update_configs()' at the end of installation.